certat/certspotter-processing/README.md

 ## read configuration

-also interprets comments and adds them to all subsequent lines as value
+* also interprets comments and adds them to all subsequent lines as value

+* creates a tree of domains

 ## read result file

-returns iterator
+* returns iterator for files

+## sending

+* group the results by recipient

+* send the grouped results via RT